finite-element/finite-element-course/doc/source/L6_stokes.rst

 theorem).
-In infinite dimensions, such as the case `\mathring{H}^1\times \mathring{L}^2` that we are considering for Stokes equation, the situation is more complicated and is governed by the Closed Range Theorem (which we allude to here but do not prove), which states that for Hilbert spaces and continuous bilinear forms `b(v,q)`, injective `B^*` is indeed equivalent to surjective `B`.
+In infinite dimensions, such as the case `\mathring{H}^1\times \mathring{L}^2` that we are considering for Stokes equation, the situation is more complicated and is governed by the Closed Range Theorem (which we allude to here but do not state or prove), which states that for Hilbert spaces and continuous bilinear forms `b(v,q)`, injective `B^*` is indeed equivalent to surjective `B`.